lannes/Flutter-AdaptiveCards/example/README.md

-# example
+# AdaptiveCards example application example

-Example of Adaptive Cards.
+This should demonstrate all the cards, local and remote sources for AdaptiveCards

 ## Getting Started